- Story Arc: Xanatos, Fox, and the Eye of Odin

 - Manipulative Bastard: Xanatos is denied the opportunity to do this as Goliath and Elisa spy on him and announce their discovery of his attempt at this.
 Though he manages to get their help in the end, but it would be on mutual terms rather than to his own advantage.

-- Our Werewolves Are Different: Xanatos' engagement gift to Fox turned her into a wolf-like being every night until he and the gargoyles were able to forcibly remove it.
+- Our Werewolves Are Different: Xanatos' engagement gift to Fox turned her into a wolf-like being every night until he and the gargoyles were able to forcibly remove it (similar to the "Hexenwolf" being transformed by a magical amulet).
 In this case, it's noted that her were-form is unsustainable; she has to feed constantly and is in danger of burning out and dying.

 - Rousseau Was Right: Goliath and Elisa speak about this during the Halloween block party.
 Elisa is strongly opposed to helping Xanatos, believes that the werebeast is not Fox and that he has some other ulterior motive, which given his past history of deceptions (such as the aforementioned Mutate incident) is understandable.
 However Goliath counters by noting that if the creature is Fox, they'd be dooming her to death and that "If Xanatos speaks the truth; if someone like him can love, perhaps there still is hope for this world."

-- During the Halloween episode, Elisa dressed up as Belle.
+- Elisa dresses up as Belle.
 She and Goliath start dancing the exact same waltz in Beauty and the Beast.

 - The whole scene where Xanatos hunts down werefox is taken from Predator 2, down to the slaughter house and Xanatos's cannon.